Slow motion in February, but Boeing projects faster pace ahead

-Boeing had a very slow February and production still badly lags rival Airbus, though company leaders say the pace will pick up from here.
+Boeing had a very slow February with production lagging rival Airbus, though company leaders say the pace will pick up from here.

 Facing parts shortages across all jet programs and an enforced halt on the 787 Dreamliner, Boeing delivered just 28 jets in February, including 24 single-aisle 737 MAXs.